Home FAQ's Blog Testimonials Videos

 If a return is accepted, the email confirmation will be simple to understand and no further action is needed from the taxpayer.
 However, if a return is rejected, the email communication will try to interpret the error and supply the taxpayer with the actions needed to correct the return.

-Our policy gives taxpayers a 10 day window to correct a return after the first rejection.
-We will do our best effort to contact the taxpayer, through email or phone, and help resolve any particular issues.
-However, the taxpayer will be ultimately responsible to meet our 10 day correction window.
+Our policy gives taxpayers a 10 day window to correct a return after the first rejection at no additional charge.
+The taxpayer will be ultimately responsible to meet our 10 day correction window.

 If the taxpayer fails to submit a correction within a 10 day period after the first rejection, the return will be discarded from our systems and the taxpayer will have to submit a new return online and pay a new e-filing fee.